 With its first season in 2010, this CSA program is fairly new but already serving approximately 50 families.
 Members pick-up their share at 24 School Street in Metuchen on Thursdays between 5 and 8 pm.
 Every share is required to contribute four hours a season, either at the distribution site or at the farm.

 Beginning on May 20, the season runs for 28 weeks, with bi-weekly pick-up days on Tuesdays and Fridays in Cranford.
-Each week, choose between "Just the Basics," the smallest box which contains 7–10 fruits and vegetables; "Healthy Family," the medium box which contains 11–14 fruits and vegetables; and "Strictly Locavore," the largest box.
+Each week, choose between "Just the Basics," the smallest box which contains 7–10 fruits and vegetables for $621; "Healthy Family," which contains 11–14 fruits and vegetables for $810; "Market Box," for $1,053 and "Strictly Locavore," the largest box for $1,215.
+Families are welcome to pay in three-payment intervals.